Fusion and screening

 -

 However, screening by ELISA may not detect antibodies that recognize conformational epitopes of interest.
 For this reason, the core encourages investigators to perform a secondary screening technique, such as Western blot, dot blot, histology, immunoprecipitation or radioimmunoassay, on candidate ELISA-positive supernates.
-Investigators must use their own laboratory assay system, which should be perfected a minimum of two weeks prior to fusion, specifically designed for their antigen and experimental application.
+Investigators must use their own laboratory assay system, which should be perfected a minimum of two weeks prior to fusion.
+It should be specifically designed for their antigen and experimental application.

 -

 Western blot.
 The Western blot is a technique used to identify candidate hybrids, clones, subclones and monoclonal antibodies of interest that recognize and bind to one or more specific molecular weight proteins of interest.
-Proteins are run in an SDS-polyacrylamide gel electrophoresis (SDS-PAGE) apparatus, with proteins migrating according to molecular weight.
+Proteins are run in a sodium dodecyl sulfate (SDS)-polyacrylamide gel electrophoresis (SDS-PAGE) apparatus, with proteins migrating according to molecular weight.